cpayal/cadd-workflows/README.md

 ## Notes
 - Autodock runs completed successfully, but hinge-binder pose confidence was insufficient to move those candidates forward.
 - DiffDock selections prioritized pose plausibility near the hinge region.
+- The PubChem compounds are already CDK2 inhibitors and part of patents, but the data could be explored for further evaluation, and possibly analysis on lead optimization.

 ## Citation

 If referencing this work, please cite: